hamishtodd1/hamishtodd1.github.io/singlePlayerGames/geometricAlgebra/aestheticsAndStory.md

+There is a separate document called marketing.
+Probably good to keep it that way

 Aesthetics/graphics/non-design
 	Particles matter a lot
 	Seriously, making it look good is someone else's job.
 Your ideas are not great.
 Color choice probably matters more than realism